Reference

 Roadmap

-The interpretable vector isn't going away.
+The interpretable vector isn’t going away.
 It is what makes the profile page legible.
-The learned vector is what will make the matches sharper.
+The learned components are what make the matches sharper.

 What we do not disclose